recommend-games/blog/content/posts/sdj_designers/index.md

 ## Designer Hall of Fame

+This table includes designers with at least 2 wins or 5 nominations across all categories.

 | Designer | Spiel | Kennerspiel | Kinderspiel | Total |
 |:---------|:-----:|:-----------:|:-----------:|:-----:|
 | [Wolfgang Kramer](https://recommend.games/#/?designer=7) | 5 / 4 / 12 | 0 / 1 / 0 | 1 / 2 / 3 | 28 |